andresfch23/Pokedex-typescript/README.md

 # Pokedex App

 This is a really simple Pokedex migrated from an older repository that use Next.js with TypeScript.
+Live version in https://pokedex-ts.vercel.app/ .

 ## To run the project locally in development mode